timigod/pragma-devise/README.md

 ## Testing

 Test helpers are provided to easily authenticate in tests.
-To use them, include `Pragma::Devise::Test::Helper` in your test or - the preferred method - in your RSpec configuration:
+To use them, include `Pragma::Devise::Test::Helper` in your RSpec configuration:

 ```ruby
 RSpec.configure do |config|